The Office of Technology Services:

 - Proposes and implements changes that will take advantage of the evolution of technology

-to provide a more productive environment
+to provide a more productive environment and better user experience

 Strategic Plan Goals